Joan E. Biren: Early career: The Furies and photography

-JEB’s first ever book was titled Eye to Eye: Portraits of Lesbians (1979) and it was considered a revolutionary work for its era.
-The book showcased JEB’s collection of photographs that she took of lesbians from different backgrounds and ages in the United States living their daily lives.
+Biren's first ever book was titled Eye to Eye: Portraits of Lesbians (1979) and it was considered a revolutionary work for its era.
+The book showcased Biren's collection of photographs that she took of lesbians from different backgrounds and ages in the United States living their daily lives.
 Photographs that were included in her book were of lesbians in their homes embracing each other, raising a family together, and showing that they were in love.
-Alongside the photographs, JEB included their names and writings of their personal stories of their everyday lives.
+Alongside the photographs, Biren included their names and writings of their personal stories of their everyday lives.
+The book was republished in 2021 by Anthology Editions with additional essays from artist and writer Tee Corinne, former World Cup soccer player Lori Lindsey, and photographer Lola Flash.
+She has also photographed notable lesbians such as Kitty Tsui; Sarah Schulman; Shay Youngblood; and Kitchen Table Press co-founders Barbara Smith, Cherríe Moraga, and Hattie Gossett, as well as events like the Gay Games, the Seneca Women's Encampment for a Future of Peace and Justice, and Christopher Street Liberation Day.

-JEB’s vision for her book was to change the way society viewed lesbians and to allow lesbians to see themselves being represented in a book.
-The publication of her book helped with the revolution of the lesbian movement that was occurring in the 1970s and 1980s allowing her to travel to bookstores that sold her work and even universities that requested JEB to give presentations about her book and to describe her writing and filming process as a lesbian feminist photographer.
+Biren's vision for her book was to change the way society viewed lesbians and to allow lesbians to see themselves being represented in a book.
+The publication of her book helped with the revolution of the lesbian movement that was occurring in the 1970s and 1980s allowing her to travel to bookstores that sold her work and even universities that requested Biren to give presentations about her book and to describe her writing and filming process as a lesbian feminist photographer.

-In 1997, George Washington University mounted a retrospective exhibit of JEB's work, Queerly Visible: 1971–1991, which later toured the nation.
+In 1997, George Washington University mounted a retrospective exhibit of Biren's work, Queerly Visible: 1971–1991, which later toured the nation.
 In 2011, Leslie-Lohman Museum of Gay and Lesbian Art held a retrospective show, "Lesbians Seeing Lesbians: Building Community in Early Feminist Photography".

 Her mentors included Audre Lorde and Barbara Deming.
 She said, "I watched them, and I read what they wrote, and I translated it into visuals that I needed to share as widely as possible."
 In her photography, Joan tried to break away from the traditional power structures associated with photography.
 She preferred to use the term "muse" rather than "subject."
 She would also try to interact with her "muses" on equal terns.
 If she was photographing a nude woman, she would ask if the women wanted her to be nude as well.

 In an effort to ensure that affirming images and positive self-expression occurred outside of what she considered traditional patriarchal venues, Biren included her work in off our backs, The Washington Blade, Gay Community News, and on many LP album and book covers.
+It was through her work that Biren received the Alice Austen Award in 2018 for her advancement in photography.